Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: The Josephson relation and the Ambegaokar-Baratoff relation

 The current flow across the junction is obtained by the second order perturbation of the above.
-The results is the same as the Ambegaokar-Baratoff relation obtained for the standard theory.
+As a consequence, the current flow is the flow of electron pairs.
+The standard theory considers only this case, which leads to the conclusion that the supercurrent is the flow of electron pairs.